jimweirich/swimlanes/README.md

 # TODO

-* Write some Ruby code to get a real git repository in that format.
+* Write some Ruby code to actually get a real git repository in that format.